mitali-mathur/mitali-mathur.github.io/_pages/teaching.md

 > "Excellent TA!
 Her lecture notes were super super organized, which made studying her lectures easy and effective.
 Her efforts were appreciated."

 > "She was super helpful and would go out of her way to present topics that we had mentioned having difficulties in.
 10/10"

+> "Mitali went above and beyond in helping us with difficult assignments and anything else we needed in the class.
+As a fourth year, this is the best section experience I've had in all of my time at Davis, and I have no complaints."